-The inspiration for this particular Valentines craft came from an art project that I did with my toddlers and preschoolers a couple of years ago.
+The inspiration for this particular art activity came from a project that my toddlers and preschoolers did a couple of years ago.

 When we were following the 2014 winter Olympics, the preschoolers made this Olympic Ring Art project using aluminum foil rolls and paint that matched the colours of the Olympic rings.